-Who Is Liable In A Self-Driving Car Accident?
+Who Is Liable In A Self-Driving Car Accident in Kentucky?

 Manufacturer Liability

 One primary candidate for liability in self-driving car accidents is the vehicle’s manufacturer.
-If a defect in the car’s design, manufacturing, or assembly causes an accident, the manufacturer could be held responsible under product liability laws.
+If a crash occurs due to a design flaw, faulty assembly, or defective component, the manufacturer may be held accountable under Kentucky product liability laws.
 This concept isn’t new; traditional vehicles have long been subject to similar regulations.
-However, with self-driving cars, the scope extends to include the hardware and integrated systems that enable autonomous operation.
-Any malfunction in sensors, cameras, or the car’s onboard computer could make the manufacturer liable.
+However, with self-driving cars, this responsibility extends beyond mechanical issues to include the advanced hardware that makes autonomy possible, such as radar sensors, cameras, and onboard computing systems.
+When these systems fail and cause harm, the manufacturer may be legally responsible for resulting damages.

 Software Developer Liability